How To: Clean and Maintain Leather Sofas

 With enough care and regular weekly cleaning, your sofa will stay stunning throughout the years.
 Now you know all the tips on maintaining the impeccable condition of your leather sofa, find your own personal home style and select your perfect sofa to help complete your space.
 Now it is time to personalize!

-Greyhammer Furniture Architect offers customisable sofas with premium fabric, imported leather or eco-leather with hundreds of color options.
+Greyhammer Furniture Singapore offers customisable lether sofa, recliner leather sofa with premium imported leather with hundreds of color options.
 Built with a kiln-dried hardwood frame for sturdiness and durability and removable covers, Greyhammer’s sofas are made for the everyday living.